rahmanda/rahmanda.github.io/contents/blog/en/2020-07-04-how-to-manage-your-folder-structure-in-JS-project-effectively.md

  2. Result of using project bootstrapper
  3. Need to reserve some spaces for future use

 Don't get me wrong, you can copy other people structure or use whatever bootstrapper you like.
-However, you need to know that you take full controls to shape your own folder structure.
+However, you need to know that you take full controls over your own folder structure.
 So, if you find some folders that stay empty or just contain one file for quite a long time, you should just remove them.
 You can add it later when you think you need that folder.

 Reserving spaces is probably the most problematic thing on managing folder structure, especially when we just start creating a project.
 We tend to create a folder even if we aren't quite sure whether we will use it or not, and probably because we are influenced by other project structure.
 I think it is much simpler to just stick with our current requirement and not making assumption.